-Up to 250 user-defined waypoints may be created.
+Up to 1000 (250 for ORS 01 units) user-defined waypoints may be created.
 These waypoints may be defined as a user-defined airport, VOR, NDB, or intersection.
 If the waypoint doesn't fit into one of these categories, it may be defined as a supplemental (SUP) waypoint.
 An advantage of defining a user waypoint as a supplemental waypoint is that its location may be entered as a radial and distance from a VOR or from any other waypoint in the database.